taugroup/ThinkTank/README.md

-# Virtual Lab – Agentic Research Simulation.
+# AutoLab – Agentic Research Simulation.

-**Virtual Lab** is a fully local, agentic research platform that replicates the team-based architecture described in the paper:
+**AutoLab** is a fully local, agentic research platform that replicates the team-based architecture described in the paper:

 > *The Virtual Lab: AI Agents Design New SARS-CoV-2 Nanobodies with Experimental Validation*
 > [Read the paper](https://www.biorxiv.org/content/10.1101/2024.11.11.623004v1)